Skip to contents

 attrs

-Set to FALSE to only groups and datasets.
-The default (TRUE) shows attributes as well.
+Set to FALSE to hide attributes.
+The default (TRUE) shows attributes prefixed with @.

 Value